 If you’ve bought LED grow lights before, you’re probably aware of what PAR is.
 Much like the visible spectral range of light humans can “see”, PAR (wiki), short for Photosynthetically Active Radiation, is the spectral range of light that plants can “see” (use in photosynthesis “to grow”).

 The PAR spectral region runs from 400 to 700 nanometers.
 This is the light that plants use to grow.
 The graph above represents a plant’s response to one color at a time.
 E.g., this graph was created by flashing a plant with blue (400nm) and taking a measurement.
 Flashing a plant with blue again but (401nm), and taking a measurement.

-However, an American scientist Robert Emerson discovered a very important secret…
+However, an American scientist Robert Emerson discovered a significant secret…

 The Emerson Effect

-The secret that Emerson found is that colors have a symbiotic effect when a plant experiences both, so the “PAR” graph is just a general idea of a colors effectiveness, plants look for more than one color which is why they love a full spectrum of light.
+The secret that Emerson found is that colors have a symbiotic effect when a plant experiences both, so the “PAR” graph is just a general idea of the effectiveness of a color.
+Plants look for more than one color, which is why they love a full spectrum of light.

 What Mr. Emerson discovered is that plants would increase their rate of photosynthesis (grow faster) while exposed to different wavelengths of light simultaneously- one at 680 nm (deep red spectrum) and another at approximately 700 nm (far red, near-infrared) (wiki).
 But this growth increase was only present when both the red and far red, near-infrared wavelengths were combined.

 The Electric Sky LED grow light (ES300) features patent-pending GS1 Wideband Spectrum technology that focuses in on this red and far red, near-infrared “hot growing” range:

 Red Wideband Diode: